jamloe/csv_donations/README.md

   3. Enter you employee ID number.

  The output file will be a tntdatasync file compatable for use at https://mpdx.org/ and on the old tntconnect v3.26.

+ For older monthly donor records use csv_donationsv1-21.py for their conversion to a csv file ready for the data converter.

 buy me a ☕ 😃 🥺?